python/cpython/Doc/c-api/monitoring.rst

   while its contents are maintained by the monitoring API functions described below.

-All of the functions below return 0 on success and -1 on error.
+All of the functions below return 0 on success and -1 (with an exception set) on error.

+See :mod:`sys.monitoring` for descriptions of the events.

 .. c:function:: int PyMonitoring_FirePyStartEvent(PyMonitoringState *state, PyObject *codelike, int32_t offset)